aplai168/database-structures/README.md

   * Your priority for this task is to optimize for time complexity, but do try to avoid wasted space in your solution.
   * You can assume you have all the time required to do preprocessing on a dictionary of English words.

+## Resources

+- [Data structure coverage in Wikipedia](https://en.wikipedia.org/wiki/Data_structure) is no joke.
+Consider heading to Wikipedia when you have questions about data structures you are working with, or want to start learning about new ones.